jdevuyst/fletching-macros/README.md

 ## The macro `<<`

-Removes itself from the head of the enclosing S-expression, and then moves the last form in the expression to the second position.
+> Removes itself from the head of the enclosing S-expression, and then moves the last form in the expression to the second position.

-It's not possible to nest `->` within `->>`.
-This macro addresses this problem.
+This macro addresses the problem of nesting `->` within `->>`.

 Working around this composition problem using `clojure.core` macros was already possible, but not always very elegant.
 You might have been writing code like this: